AbeerAlghamdi1/SDAIA_Final_Project/Project Proposal/README.md

 ### **Abstract:**

-The primary purpose of this project is to predict the purchasing intentions of a visitor to this particular store’s website. and to  identify the key factors which contribute the most towards predicting a shopper's behavior.
+The primary purpose of this project is to predict the purchasing intentions of a visitor to this particular store’s website. and analyze the key factors that affect shoppers behavior.

 ### **Design:**